joalex2290/graphql_express_sequelize/src/README.md

     - do the following steps:
         1. docker exec -it YOUR_CONTAINER mysql -u root -p
         2. Enter password:
-        3. ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'root';
-        4. ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root';
-        5. SELECT plugin FROM mysql.user WHERE User = 'root';
+        3. ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'root'; ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root';SELECT plugin FROM mysql.user WHERE User = 'root';

 Database schema: